 Our scholarly philosophy embraces four mutually-reinforcing tenets, including collegiality, expansion, equity, and innovation.
-To this end, CoIL currently houses five major research projects.
+To this end, CoIL currently houses the following major research projects.

 This book expands on the work of Ernest Pascarella and Patrick Terenzini by bringing together the next generation of impact scholars to respond to criticisms concerning college and its place in society.